vedit/deprem-indicator-applet/README.md

 A macOS menu bar application that monitors and displays earthquake information from the Marmara Sea region.

+An unmaintained Linux GTK version can be found in `gtk` branch

 ## Features

 - Shows the latest earthquake information in the menu bar